 He completed an extensive UK tour performing the title role in Eugene Onegin and Figaro The Barber of Seville for English Touring Opera.
 He made his principal role debut as Marcello for the State Opera of South Australia and appeared as The Speaker (also covering Papageno) The Magic Flute with Scottish Opera directed by Sir Thomas Allen.

-Nicholas is currently performing Dottore Malatesta Don Pasquale for Scottish Opera and returns later in the year to sing Ping Turandot at Edinburgh's Usher Hall.
+Nicholas performed Dottore Malatesta Don Pasquale for Scottish Opera and returned the same the year to sing Ping Turandot in concert at Edinburgh's Usher Hall.

 Nicholas recently performed Figaro Il barbiere di Sivigilia for Opera Holland Park followed by Bohus The Jacobin for Buxton Festival to critical acclaim.
 Future plans include Escamillo Carmen with Mid Wales Opera directed by Jonathan Miller, Guiglielmo Cosi fan tutte Den Jyske Opera Denmark and Marcello English Touring Opera.